ONE HIGH FIVE

 “Initially, I didn’t want to mention past band members, but I realize that it is part of my story,” David shares.
 “I think a lot of people can relate to wanting to be free of the approval of others, and the self-doubt that prohibits them from making a positive move forward in their lives.”

 One High Five doesn’t sugarcoat its truths, but it does sugarcoat its hooks.
 The Long Beach-based band counts as inspiration infectiously catchy tunesmiths such as Green Day, Reel Big Fish, Cake, and The Strokes, among others.
-Previously, band has issued a self-released debut album, a clutch of singles, and been featured on various compilation discs, films and commercial spots.
-One High Five has performed for crowds in living rooms, record shops, large venues and music festivals, including CMJ and Broke LA.
+Previously, the band has issued a self-released debut album, a clutch of singles, and been featured on various compilation discs, films and commercial spots.
+One High Five has performed for crowds in living rooms, record shops, large venues, and music festivals, including CMJ and Broke LA.

 Beardlip’s posits an intriguing duality of playful, almost unflinchingly, upbeat indie rock juxtaposed with heartfelt, honest, and literate lyrics.
-The album spans raved-up, neo-1960s garage rock, replete with organs and exuberant lead guitar (“Noismaker”); raucously catchy, indie rock with unexpected dynamic twists and turns (“Fast Food”); and personal reflection tucked away in quirky neo-new wave pop rock ( “Bones Of My Ancestors”).
-Among other terrain, the 12-song album also traverses stun-gun indie-funk, and artfully-warped rockabilly.
+The album spans raved-up, neo-1960s garage rock, replete with organs and exuberant lead guitar (“Noisemaker”); raucously catchy, indie rock with unexpected dynamic twists and turns (“Fast Food”); and personal reflection tucked away in quirky neo-new wave pop rock ( “Bones Of My Ancestors”).
+Among other terrains, the 12-song album also traverses stun-gun indie-funk, and artfully-warped rockabilly.
 Beardlip was mixed by Jonny Bell (Crystal Antlers, Hanni El Kathib), and mastered by Carl Saff (Sub Pop, Matador Records).